SumirSeth/knowledge-base/notes/philosophy/letting-go.md

 What some in need won't realize is that if there is a want in them for the helpers to carry them on their shoulders, it would have zero healthy returns.

-Even such, abusers insist they care-giver carries them on their back until the care-giver is exhausted.
+Even such, abusers insist the care-giver carries them on their back until the care-giver is exhausted.

 Change in such people only happens through intent. thinking, making difficult choices, making tradeoffs, and accepting unfavorable outcomes.

 Even if the care-offeror carries them on their back, what they fail to realize is that skipping the path of personal development has landed them at square zero.
 They are just as vulnerable, unequipped to deal with situations as they were before getting a ride on the back.

-<u>key idea</u>: *a magical solution to a deeply entangles crisis*
+<u>key idea</u>: *a magical solution to a deeply entangled crisis*

 Another situation is when people want others to change.
 This idea totally skips upon the personal development of themselves, not to mention one can not change another person purely by longing for it.